d3x0r/Voxelarium.js/README.md

 npm install
 npm start
 ```
-Shold report that it is serving on port 8080.
+Should report that it is serving on port 8080.

 Connect with a browser to localhost:8080.